muhammadanas0716/Machine-Learning-101/Learn.md

-Hey folks, it's Anas here and I'd love to welcome you to this repository - the place to learn more about Artificial Intellegince, Machine Learning, Deep Learning and so much more.
+Hey folks, it's Anas here and I'd love to welcome you to this repository-the place to learn more about Artificial Intellegince, Machine Learning, Deep Learning, and so much more.

-This repository is mainly built for learning purposes and will be developed in a very communicatave way.
+This repository is mainly built for learning purposes and will be developed in a very communicative way.
 Everything will be understandable and intuitive.
-This is not some repo filled with complex Machine Learning code but understandable, commented code!
+This is not some repo filled with complex machine learning code, but understandable, commented code!
 I want to make the learning of AI accessible to everyone for free!

 Once again, I welcome you and go have a look at the [table of contents](https://github.com/muhammadanas0716/Machine-Learning-Projects-101#project-contents) and explore the project you want.